augustin-barillec/google-pandas-load/docs/source/index.rst

 This code essentially chains transferring data functions from the `Google Cloud Client Library for Python`_ and from pandas_.

-To download, the following functions are chained :
+To download, the following functions are chained:

 - `google.cloud.bigquery.client.query()`_
 - `google.cloud.bigquery.client.extract_table()`_
 - `google.cloud.storage.blob.Blob.download_to_filename()`_
 - `pandas.read_csv()`_

-To upload, the following functions are chained :
+To upload, the following functions are chained:

 - `pandas.DataFrame.to_csv()`_
 - `google.cloud.storage.blob.Blob.upload_from_filename()`_